gersonnascimento/simple-rabbitmq-example/README.md

 - Run `docker-compose up` and wait starting RabbitMq
 - Run `docker attach simple-rabbitmq-example_main_1` and you can type the service names for installing
-- Run `docker exec -it simple-rabbitmq-example_main_1 script/reader.sh` for starting queue reader, it'll install the services which are on the queues.
+- Using another tab, run `docker exec -it simple-rabbitmq-example_main_1 script/reader.sh` for starting queue reader, it'll install the services which are on the queues.